 This guide provides step-by-step instructions for installing the Cequence Sensor within your Kubernetes cluster.
-The Cequence Sensor for Kubernetes captures network traffic from a Kubernetes cluster and transmits it to the Cequence Unified API Protection (UAP) platform for analysis.
-It includes both external and internal traffic from the Kubernetes cluster, resulting in discovery of both external-facing APIs and internl-only APIs within Cequence.
+The Cequence Sensor for Kubernetes captures network traffic from a Kubernetes cluster and transmits the data to the Cequence Unified API Protection (UAP) platform for analysis.
+The Cequence Sensor includes both external and internal traffic from the Kubernetes cluster, discovering external APIs and internal APIs within Cequence.

-Cequence Sensor captures traffic to applications and sends it to the Cequence UAP platform.
+- Cequence Sensor captures traffic to applications and sends the traffic to the Cequence UAP platform.

 Prerequisites